jackiemalooly/aml-group-project/README.md

 •	Select 50% of the dataset for the experiments (although the pipeline supports any user-defined split ratio).
 Using `train_test_split()` from scikit-learn with the stratify parameter, class distribution was preserved after the split.
 This process results in a training set containing around 6,000 images, each resized to 640×640.

 ![alt text](image.png)
+## Data Augmentation using Albumentations (augment_aml.py)
+We used Albumentations(https://albumentations.ai/) to perform various augmentations.
+The following are the default settings.
+We implemented a logic to augment the underrepresented class to approximately match the highest represented class.
+In our experiment, the max count was around 600 and therefore we tried to match other classes with the augmentation.
+The code balances the underrepresented class but it scales the total dataset by lot.
+Therefore for the current implementation, we have hardcoded using the parameter max count in the code (augment_aml.py)

+def get_augmentation_pipeline():
+    return A.Compose([
+        A.RandomSizedBBoxSafeCrop(height=640, width=640, erosion_rate=0.2, p=0.3),
+        A.HorizontalFlip(p=0.5),
+        A.VerticalFlip(p=0.2),
+        A.RandomBrightnessContrast(p=0.4),
+        A.Rotate(limit=15, p=0.3),
+        A.Blur(blur_limit=3, p=0.2),
+        A.ToGray(p=0.1),
+        A.ShiftScaleRotate(shift_limit=0.05, scale_limit=0.05, rotate_limit=10, p=0.5),
+    ], bbox_params=A.BboxParams(
+        format='yolo',
+        label_fields=['class_labels'],
+        min_visibility=0.1,
+        clip=True
+    ))

+## Custom loss function using Varifocal Loss

+We have reused the Varifocal class in the YOLO implementation and replaced the  default Binary cross-entropy loss.
+We have also modified the original Varifocal loss class for better numerical stability.
+We are summing the entire BCE result instead of calculating the mean first and then sum.
+We have also scalled the function with the sum of target scores after the loss calculations.
+All the implementation has been tested in an online intrerprter to build the function using outputs from the model.
+A snapshot of the smae will in the apendix section.

+To run the custom loss function, you can directly replace the loss.py with the original loss.py, but we also created a custom class to make it easy for users to control the implementation using the main.py file.

 ## Training